-In preparation, Scott Schneider, Emtrain’s director of content and a former director of compliance, showed us a website that had compiled the best Code of Conduct examples with links to each of them.
+In preparation, we showed us a website that had compiled the best Code of Conduct examples with links to each of them.
 We clicked through beautifully branded PDFs like Hershey (yum!), well-organized web pages like Google’s (complete with their dog policy), and those like Starbucks, designed like a corporate annual report.

 These are great examples of static policies, but how do we bring Code of Conduct to life for employees?
 How do they get inspired to live it every day?

 - Invite them in.
 Your Code of Conduct is about each and every person in your organization, and the choices they make every day.
 Connect a message from senior leadership to your Code of Conduct, inviting employees to own their part in it.